delatech/moo-php/README.md

 Moo-Php is a client library for the moo.com API.
 It provides a full (at time of writing) implementation of the MOO pack and template models.

 This is one developer's crazed thrashings after consuming one too many cups of tea over a long weekend.
-It is in no way, shape, or form derived from any internal stuff at MOO, or representative of anything that might happen at MOO.
-It is not supported by MOO.
-Blah, blah, etc. Basically, if it explodes, don't contact MOO.
+It's therefore not complete, and something that we, here at MOO, intend to complete over time.

 It requires the php-weasel library (https://github.com/moodev/php-weasel).